 - Permission of Roadside cutting will be obtained from the line department, i.e. Forest Department. - All efforts will be made to preserve trees by restricting tree cutting within the formation width.
-Special attention will be given for protecting giant trees, and locally important trees (having cultural importance) - Compensatory plantation will be carried out along the space available within the proposed ROW in the ratio of at least 2 times as much the trees are proposed to cut as per Forest (Conservation) Act - A general guideline for tree plantation will be followed as per IRC: SP: 21:2009 and as per Tree Plantation Strategy given in Annexure-9.1.
+Special attention will be given for protecting giant trees, and locally important trees (having cultural importance) - Compensatory plantation will be carried out along the space available within the proposed ROW in the ratio of at least 2 times as much the trees are proposed to cut as per Forest (Conservation) Act.
+In case enough space is not available within ROW for compensatory tree plantation, then efforts will be made to plant trees on the land provided by the forest department for compensatory afforestation. - A general guideline for tree plantation will be followed as per IRC: SP: 21:2009 and as per Tree Plantation Strategy given in Annexure-9.1.